Rules and Guidelines at Heidelberg University

 Besides existing laws, a series of mission statements, guidelines and principles have been developed at Heidelberg University, adapted to the specific situations and the respective departments or institutions and drawn up in close coordination with them.
 In assuming its responsibility, the university has taken particular precautions against academic misconduct, and will follow up any actual case of suspicion.

-Anti-Corruption Directive (PDF) (Ger)
+Anti-corruption Policy (PDF) (Ger)

 These are guidelines on precautions and prevention of corruption with specific advice on accepting rewards and gifts, procurement, business trips and accepting third-party funding, sponsoring and donations.